 The Christian mass was recited in Latin, the Bible was in Latin, and prayers such as the Our Father and Hail Mary were taught to parishioners and memorized in Latin – a language none of the peasantry and few of the nobility understood.
 Christ's ministry, as recorded in the gospels of the Bible, was therefore the sole property of the clergy who claimed only the Church could rightly understand the intentions of God and interpret them for others.

-The Catholic Church was the only recognized form of Christianity for those Europeans not aligned with the Eastern Orthodox Church until the Protestant Reformation (1517-1648 CE) broke its power.
-Prior to the Reformation, however, so-called heresies offered the opportunity for religious expression outside of the narrowly defined and self-serving precepts of the Church.
+The Catholic Church was the only recognized form of Christianity for those Europeans not aligned with the Eastern Orthodox Church until the Protestant Reformation (1517-1648) broke its power.
+Prior to the Reformation, however, so-called heresies offered the opportunity for religious expression outside of the narrowly defined precepts of the Church.

 Although Europe was nominally orthodox Christian throughout the Middle Ages, there were a number of movements which questioned the Church's teachings and sought to establish their own version of Christianity or, as in the case of the Paulicians, Bogomils, and Cathars, a kind of sister-religion which drew on the tenets of Persian Manichaeism, Greek Gnosticism, and Christianity.
-These movements were condemned as heresies and were ruthlessly crushed by the medieval Catholic Church in order to maintain its hold on power.
+These movements were condemned as heresies and were ruthlessly crushed by the medieval Catholic Church.

 Early Heretics & Nicaea